acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - $\theta$ are the network parameters (weights and biases)
 - $y$ is the output (basketball detection)

-> **BEGINNER'S NOTE:** Think of a neural network as a complex recipe that takes raw ingredients (pixels) and transforms them step-by-step into a finished dish (detection).
+> **🟢 Beginner Tip:** Think of a neural network as a complex recipe that takes raw ingredients (pixels) and transforms them step-by-step into a finished dish (detection).
 The recipe has many parameters that we can adjust to make the dish better.

 ### 3.2 Mathematical Fundamentals